 The economic case for a diverse workforce is now well-acknowledged, if not universally acted-upon.
 Companies feel the scrutiny from employees, customers, and other stakeholders more and more.
 For this reason, they’ve sought ways to erase unconscious bias from recruitment practices.

-Many recruitment tech tools employing AI are currently helping anonymizing applications as
+Many recruitment technology tools employing AI are currently helping anonymizing applications as a basic.
+Without names, ages or pictures, recruiters can only judge on a candidate’s skills, knowledge, and experience.

 Research from Bright Network found 88% of graduates would reject an offer they have already accepted for a better one.

 So it’s not surprising that recruiters now invest significant resources into ensuring they won’t get ghosted.
-Recruitment tech tools including Appical help companies to keep candidates engaged during the ‘pre-boarding’ phase.
+Recruitment technology like Appical help companies to keep candidates engaged during the ‘pre-boarding’ phase.
 They do so by connecting them with current employees.
 This gives them an insight into how it feels to work at the company.

 The ‘on-boarding’ phase is the process by which the new employee is actively introduced to their role.
-Digital platforms like Eloomi can now be a great help in planning training.
-They also manage introductions to key colleagues and tech support.
+Digital platforms like Eloomi, Enboarder, Kallidus, Coassemble, Innform, and Leapsome can now be a great help in planning training.
+They also manage introductions to key colleagues and tech support, and can help with upskilling existing employees.

-Not that it ends there.
-Platforms including Enboarder can manage communications with the new employee and beyond.
+These platforms can also manage communications with the new employee and beyond.
 They aid managers to keep eliciting and responding to feedback from them.
-This is where tech can really help improve relationships, raising retention rates.
+This is where tech can really help improve relationships and raise retention rates.

 The past few years have yielded plenty of useful recruitment tech tools for automating the more routine TA tasks.
 The many that use complex AI tech also help with decision-making.